AkshayPharande/HR-ANALYTICS-EMPLOYEECATTRITION-AND-RETENTION-/README.md

 # HR-ANALYTICS-(EMPLOYEE ATTRITION-AND-RETENTION) DASHBOARD

-This dashboard was designed by me for HR ANALYTICS.
+I designed this HR ANALYTICS Dashboard.

 In this dashboard :